-Samuel Livingston Mather Jr. - Partner of Pickands Mather and Company
+Samuel L Mather Jr. - Partner of Pickands Mather & Company

 12023 Lake Shore Boulevard

 Samuel was brought into his father's business while a teenager.
-He was readily disciplined when his father noticed the slightest sign of weakness in his character.
-Samuel's father gently but firmly convinced him to curtail an eighteen-month European tour because he was concerned about him being "away any longer from home influences."
+Whenever his father noticed the slightest sign of weakness in his character, Samuel was readily disciplined.
+For example, Samuel's father gently but firmly convinced him to curtail an eighteen-month European tour because he was concerned about him being "away any longer from home influences."
 His father feared that his Catholic traveling companion was overpowering him with inappropriate influences.

 The summer of 1869 changed Samuel's life.
-He was eighteen years old and went to work as a timekeeper in his father's mines in Ishpeming, Michigan.
-He was seriously injured from a premature explosion of black powder.
-His skull, spine and both arms were fractured.
-His lengthy recuperation prevented him from entering Harvard and he was left with a permanently impaired left arm.
+He was eighteen years old and worked as a timekeeper in his father's mines in Ishpeming, Michigan.
+Unfortunately, an explosion of black powder seriously injured him.
+His skull, spine, and arms were fractured.
+His lengthy recovery prevented him from entering Harvard, and he retained a permanently impaired left arm.

 Following his injury, Mather was away on an eighteen-month European tour from 1872 to 1873.
 His father had encouraged him to stay another year until he had fully regained his health.
 However, he reminded Samuel, “We shall be very lonely without you.”

 Mather's father believed that social connections were necessary to establish one's foothold in the world.
-He expressed despair when his son, Samuel while traveling in Paris, failed to deliver the letters of introduction he had written on his son's behalf.
-Samuel apparently agreed, for he preceded his subsequent trips to Europe and the Far East be carrying letters of introduction from well-placed individuals.
+Thus, he expressed despair when Samuel, while traveling in Paris, failed to deliver the letters of introduction he had written on his son's behalf.
+Samuel agreed and preceded his subsequent trips to Europe and the Far East by carrying letters of introduction from well-placed individuals.

 In addition to mining operations in the Lake Superior district, the company was also engaged in developing processes for the benefit of low-grade iron formations.
-This material, called taconite, existed in large quantities on the Lake Superior district and was looked upon as a major source of the future supply of iron-bearing material.
+This material, called taconite, existed in large quantities in the Lake Superior district and was looked upon as a significant source of the future supply of iron-bearing material.

-In the 1890s, Mather was a leader in the movement for increased participation in community affairs.
-After returning from travels in England and Europe, he confessed that for the previous twenty years he had grown "less attentive to his duties as a citizen until he came to neglect them well-nigh all together."
-He declared that there was no one to blame for corrupt bossism in the city government but those who allowed the bosses and ward politicians to gain complete control.
+In the 1890s, Mather was a leader in the move for increased participation in community affairs.
+After returning from travels in England and Europe, he confessed that for the previous twenty years, he had grown "less attentive to his duties as a citizen, until he came to neglect them well-nigh all together."
+He declared that no one was to blame for corrupt bossism in city government but those who allowed the bosses and ward politicians to gain complete control.

 Mather followed up his exhortations with actions.
 He was on the first executive committee of the Municipal Association, was active on a commission to create a group plan for public buildings, and tackled problems of public sanitation by promoting a municipal garbage reduction plant and an adequate water supply tunnel for the city.